telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE.md

             }

 ### Update a device [PUT]
-If you want modify only a field, you can do it, exception field `protocol`.
+If you want modify only a field, you can do it, except field `protocol`.

 + Request (application/json)